 Heat is the secret thief of color.
 Always support your hair color with products and guidelines recommended by your stylist!

 These red-violet lowlights on golden brown hair were created by salon owner and stylist Chelsea Litchfield of Avondale, AZ.

-She explains, “I was creative with the way I applied the lowlights.
-I didn’t saturate scalp to ends.
-I heavily saturated near the scalp and feathered the color out as I got to the mid-ends to maintain brightness through the ends.”
+She explains, “I was creative with applying the lowlights.
+I didn’t saturate the scalp to the ends.
+I heavily saturated near the scalp and feathered the color as I got to the mid-ends to maintain brightness through the ends.”

 “This look would be perfect for women wanting to add dimension to existing hair colors,” she adds.
 “Lowlights are the perfect way to transition out of summer and into fall.
 It’s crazy that adding little bits of richness can make a big impact in making your color pop!”